rbowen/modrewrite_and_friends/01_regular_expressions.rst

 that pattern matches the strings "abc", "ancient", and "warcraft", each of which contain that pattern.
 It does not match "tragic", on the other hand, because there are two characters between the a and the c.
 That is, the ``.`` by itself, matches a single character only.

-To be a bit more pedantic, it's worth noting that in regular expressions in general, ``.`` matches a byte, rather than a character.
-However, in the context of ``mod_rewrite``, where we're matching URLs that don't usually contain double-byte characters [#]_, we'll stick with the convention of saying that ``.`` matches a single character.

 The ``.`` character is very frequently used in connection with ``*`` to mean "match everything".
 You'll see the ``(.*)``